 A whopping 6% cash back is earned from purchases from US supermarkets, not including warehouse or discount stores.
 How good is that?
 Let’s just say that some people were taking this discount so far that American Express recently imposed a $6,000 annual cap on eligible purchases.
-After earning $360 (6% of 6,000) in cash back from US supermarkets, cardholders will now earn just 1% on subsequent purchases.
+Cardholders will earn 1% on subsequent purchases.

 Because Blue is an American Express card, you can expect a wide range of other benefits beyond simple cash back.